JuliaGPU/CUDA.jl/README.md

 ## Requirements

 The latest development version of CUDA.jl requires **Julia 1.6** or higher.
-If you are using an older version of Julia, you need to use a released version of CUDA.jl.
+If you are using an older version of Julia, you need to use a previous version of CUDA.jl.
 This will happen automatically when you install the package using Julia's package manager.

-CUDA.jl currently also requires a CUDA-capable GPU with **compute capability 3.5** (Kepler) or higher, and an accompanying NVIDIA driver with support for **CUDA 10.1** or newer.
+CUDA.jl currently also requires a CUDA-capable GPU with **compute capability 3.5** (Kepler) or higher, and an accompanying NVIDIA driver with support for **CUDA 10.2** or newer.
 These requirements are not enforced by the Julia package manager when installing CUDA.jl.
 Depending on your system and GPU, you may need to install an older version of the package.